DecisionsDev/odm-docker-kubernetes/authentication/Cognito/README.md

 It will enable communication between Decision Center and the Decision Server Console for ruleapp deployment.
 It will also enable the communication between Decision Center and Decision Runner for tests and simulation.

+Usage of client-credentials flow needs custom scopes that will be hosted by a Resource Server.
+A scope is a level of access that an app can request to a resource.
+To get more details about scope and resource server, you can read [OAuth 2.0 scopes and API authorization with resource servers](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-define-resource-servers.html?icmpid=docs_cognito_console_help_panel)

 1. Create an **ODMClientCredentialsServer** Resource Server

 Select the **odmuserpool** User Pool: